zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/GettingStarted/Multi-VehicleSimulation/index.md

-This layout provides a clean and organized workspace for operating the framework.
+This layout provides a clean and organized workspace for operating the architecture.

 ---